anujt1508/weather/README.txt

 Welcome to anuj's weather app
-I made this with android studio
+I made this with intelli j